villekf/OMEGA-doc/docs/source/corrections.rst

 Arc correction
 --------------

+This is a PET-only feature.
 In general, it is not recommended to use arc correction, but with certain scanners it can help in reducing aliasing artifacts with single ray-based projectors.
 It can be enabled with ``options.arc_correction``.
 Internally arc correction uses the MATLAB function ``scatteredInterpolant`` to interpolate the sinograms, but if that function is not available then ``griddata`` is used instead.
 In Python, SciPy's ``griddata`` is always used.
 Arc correction can be a slow process, but if you own distributed computing toolbox, that is automatically used and should speed up the process.
 For Python or Octave, however, there are no means to speed up the process.
 You can control the interpolation type with ``options.arc_interpolation``.
 The supported ones are the same ones as the methods supported by ``scatteredInterpolant`` or ``griddata`` (MATLAB/Octave or Python).